 America Surpasses 100 Gigawatts of Solar Power

 The fourth quarter of 2020 set a quarter capacity record with 8 GW installed, surpassing the total solar capacity installed in 2015.
 The trend is highlighted in a bar chart from the Solar Energy Industries Association (SEIA), showcasing the exponential growth from approximately 1 GWdc per year to over 50 GWdc per year.
-This trend signifies the rapid adoption and integration of solar energy into the nation’s power grid.

 Future Growth and Policy Impact: